 Greet participants warmly.
-"Welcome to this course on providing uterine evacuation for women in crisis settings using medications and manual vacuum aspiration (MVA).
-This is a refresher course for health care providers already familiar with MVA and who may or may not have experience with uterine evacuation with mifepristone and/or misoprostol."
+Welcome them to the refresher course for providing uterine evacuation for women in crisis settings using manual vacuum aspiration (MVA).
+This is a refresher course for health care providers who are already familiar with MVA.

 Introduce yourself and give a brief summary of your qualifications.
 Mention that you are passionate about providing women with high quality clinical care for uterine evacuation and that you are enthusiastic about working with the group.
 Thank participants for attending the course despite hectic schedules, fatigue, and difficult circumstances.